 Compare Chicago IL Cost of Living With Other Major Cities in the US

 If you are moving out for the first time, you’ll see that your current finances will be changed.
-We have assembled a list of the most expensive cities in the US that will help you compare utilities, housing, and healthcare expenses with the cost of living in Chicago Il.
+We have assembled a list of the most expensive cities in the US that will help you compare utilities and housing, with the cost of living in Chicago Il.

 What Is the Chicago, Illinois Cost of Living Index